almostearthling/when-command-testsuite/README.md

 ### Requirements

 For the test suite to meaningfully function, the environment has to be specifically prepared: this means for example that all the dependencies (`xprintidle` and also the optional `python3-pyinotify`) must be installed.
-Also, **When** must be installed and configured for the user that will perform the test, that is `<INSTALLDIR>/when-command --install` should have been run at the time of testing.
+Also, **When** must be installed and configured for the user that will perform the test, that is `when-command --install` should have been run at the time of testing.
 The tests must be performed from a terminal window in a graphic environment, right on the machine where **When** is tested, thus it cannot be run in a remote (e.g. `ssh`) session.
 This is because **When** is a desktop application anyway, and the test instance must belong to a Gnome session desktop.

 ### Configuration

 There is not much to be configured.
 However there are some parameters: the ones about times (`GRACE_TIME_MINUTES`, `SLEEP_TEST_MINUTES`, `SLEEP_DEFER_MINUTES`), for instance, can be modified.
 I tend to set them to something more than what is strictly needed, but not much more: it's safe to leave them alone.
-One parameter might need to be changed, that is the `WHEN_BASE` variable: if **When** was not installed in the usual `/opt/when-command` directory or if a different setup (e.g. a repository clone) has to be used, it has to be set to the actual installation base directory.
+One parameter might need to be changed, that is the `WHEN_BASE` variable: if **When** was not installed using the preferred package (LSB based) or if a different setup (e.g. a repository clone) has to be used, it has to be set to the actual installation base directory.
+There are two commented out options in `run.sh`: one is for the `/opt` based installation and the other for a setup contained in `~/Applications/When` such as the one described in the [documentation](https://github.com/almostearthling/when-command/blob/master/README.md#installation-from-a-source-archive-or-a-repository-clone).
+If one of these methods was chosen, it's sufficient to uncomment the appropriate script line.

 ### What Can be Tested